Boris Johnson under pressure from backbenches as MPs return to Westminster

 Finding a way to pay for the economic impact of coronavirus is already dividing Conservatives.

-Another senior Tory told PA that it was right to “consider a temporary change” to the triple lock on pensions for one year – as is reportedly being considered – to “take account of the fact that it is the younger generation who are bearing the brunt of the effects of Covid”.
+One senior Tory told PA it was right to “consider a temporary change” to the triple lock on pensions for a year – as is reportedly being considered – to “take account of the fact that it is the younger generation who are bearing the brunt of the effects of Covid”.

-Another suggested Chancellor Rishi Sunak take a leaf out of his predecessor Nigel Lawson’s book, by reducing taxes in a bid to encourage growth.
+Another suggested Chancellor Rishi Sunak take a leaf out of predecessor Nigel Lawson’s book by reducing taxes in a bid to encourage growth.

+Sir Geoffrey Clifton-Brown, treasurer of the 1922 Committee of Tory MPs, said the panel’s executives expected to meet Mr Johnson in the “near future” to relay the concerns of backbenchers.

+He told PA: “I think there is a lot of sympathy (among Conservative backbenchers) for the fact it has been unprecedented, but then I think we mustn’t make other own goals.

 But Conservative former international development secretary Andrew Mitchell said: “With the ink hardly dry on our manifesto, I don’t think the House of Commons would easily agree to balance the books on the backs of the poorest women and children in the world.”

-And Tory chairman of the Commons Defence Select Committee Tobias Ellwood said the proposal was “shortsighted in failing to appreciate how well targeted aid can strengthen relationships and open up new markets – thus helping the Treasury”.
+Tory chairman of the Commons Defence Select Committee Tobias Ellwood said the proposal was “shortsighted in failing to appreciate how well-targeted aid can strengthen relationships and open up new markets – thus helping the Treasury”.

-The Government is also under pressure to ensure the reopening of schools in England this week goes without a hitch – and that the move does not push up coronavirus cases.
+The Government is also under pressure to ensure the reopening of schools in England this week goes without a hitch, and does not push up coronavirus cases.

 Other challenges facing the Government this autumn including trying to strike a Brexit deal before the end of the transition period, the merger of the Foreign Office and Department for International Development, and the expected rise in unemployment when the furlough scheme ends.